Former state routes in Pennsylvania: PA 161

 Pennsylvania Route 161 was a 4 mi state highway that ran along Chichester Avenue in Delaware County, Pennsylvania.
 The southern terminus was at PA 452 in Linwood.
 The northern terminus was at US 322 in Chelsea.
 It was not replaced by any route.

 PA 163

 Pennsylvania Route 163 is the former designation for Edge Hill Road and Terwood Road, running from PA 63 in Willow Grove east to PA 63 in Bethayres in Montgomery County.
 The route was first designated in 1928 to run from PA 73 in Philadelphia north to PA 63/PA 232 in Bethayres.
 In 1937, PA 163 was redesignated onto Edge Hill and Terwood roads between Willow Grove and Bethayres, with PA 232 extended south along the former alignment between Philadelphia and Bethayres.
 The PA 163 designation was removed in the 1940s.

-PA 171
+PA 171 (1928–1946)

 The original Pennsylvania Route 171 was situated along Fells Church Road, running from PA 51 to former PA 71 (now PA 201) in Rostraver Township, Westmoreland County.
 PA 171 was decommissioned in 1946 and reactivated in 1961 to its current alignment in Northeastern Pennsylvania.